 EMPLOYER ACCREDITATION

-Under the Accredited Employer Work Visa (AEWV), employing skilled migrant worker involves 3 steps as under:
+Employing skilled migrant workers involves 3 steps as under:

-• Employer must be an Accredited Employer; and
+• Employer needs to be an Accredited Employer; and

-• Employer must complete Job Check for job offered; and
+• Employer has to complete Job Check for the job offered; and

 • Employee then applies for the Accredited Employer Work Visa.

-• Controlling third party placing migrants with third parties while being the direct employer (No limit on number of skilled migrant workers).
+• Controlling third party accreditation for businesses placing migrant workers with third parties while being the direct employer.

 • Not made a loss in the last 2 years; or